edgexfoundry/edgex-docs/docs_src/design/adr/013-Device-Service-Events-Message-Bus.md

 ## Context

-Currently EdgeX Events are sent from Device Services via HTTP to Core Data, which then puts the Events on the MessageBus.
+Currently EdgeX Events are sent from Device Services via HTTP to Core Data, which then puts the Events on the MessageBus after optionally persisting them to the database.
 This ADR details how Device Services will send EdgeX Events to other services via the EdgeX MessageBus.

 > *Note: Though this design is centered on device services, it does have cross cutting impacts with other EdgeX services and modules*